protontypes/open-sustainable-technology/README.md

 ### Battery

+- [bslib](https://github.com/FZJ-IEK3-VSA/bslib) - Database with battery parameters based on PerMod as well as functions in order to simulate battery storages.
 - [foxBMS](https://github.com/foxBMS/foxbms) - A free, open and flexible development environment to design battery management systems.
 It is the first modular open source BMS development platform.
 - [impedance.py](https://github.com/ECSHackWeek/impedance.py) - A Python package for working with electro-chemical impedance data.
 - [PyBaMM](https://github.com/pybamm-team/PyBaMM) - Fast and flexible physics-based battery models in Python.